If you are suffering from a spinal disc problem, it’s likely you can definitely feel it!

 Are you experiencing these symptoms?

 Disc injuries can vary in the type and severity of their symptoms.
 A disc herniation for example, can push directly onto nerves in the spine, resulting in a lot of pain and very limited movement.
 On the other hand, people can have disc bulges and experience little to no pain, or referred pain elsewhere in the body.
-For this reason, it is important to be thoroughly assessed by one of our Chiropractors to determine the underlying cause.
+For this reason, it is important to be thoroughly assessed by a Chiropractor to determine the underlying cause.

 The most severe symptoms occur when disc material directly puts pressure on spinal nerves.
 These symptoms can include sharp radiating pain, numbness, tingling or weakness in muscles.
 The most common discs to fail and impact the surrounding nerve roots are the L5/S1 and L4/5 discs at the bottom of the spine in the lower back.
 When these discs impact their corresponding nerve roots, severe lower back pain can often result.
 Further symptoms can also develop down into the buttocks, thighs, legs and feet.
 Disc injuries are also often the cause of sharp radiating pain down the back of the legs, commonly referred to as sciatica.